th-we/deskflow-wiki/Translate.md

  - Translations sources are updated when the project is built.
  - In order to update the translations in a TS file you should use Qt Linguist.
 Check the [Qt Translator Guide](https://doc.qt.io/qt-6/linguist-translators.html) for general info about using Qt Linguist.

- - the place holders `%1` `%2` (%Some_Number) can be moved around and will be replaced by a string
+### Translating Placeholders and accelerators
+#### Numeric placeholder

- - the place holder `%n` will be replaced by a number and is optional to have in the translated string
+The placeholder `%n` is replaced by a number.
+When used to translate plural forms using `%n` in the translated string is optional. `%n` will be replaced by a number at runtime.

+For example the input string `you have %n message(s)`

+The single form would be `you have a message` with a plural form of `you have %n messages`

+#### String Placeholders

+The placeholder `%number>0` (i.e `%1`, `%2`, ...) will be replaced by a string at runtime.
+The strings comments should tell you what the each one will be replaced by.
+When translating the order of these placeholders can be changes as long as all of the used placeholers exists in the translated string.

+For Example the input string `There is a %1 in the %2`  (%1 is a animalName , %2 is a Place)

+Could be translated as `You look %2 and can see the %1`

+#### Accelerators and shortcuts

- - the modifier `&` is used to define an accelerator.
+Shortcuts `Ctrl+X` are expected to be translated. the modifier `&` is used to define an accelerator.
 For example &Close will have the C accelerated (i.e Alt+C will select the item).
 Adjust these when translating so they make sense in the target language.

 ## Translating Non code files